 While using your phone in dB mode is generally a good way to find signal for most people, if you're an installer, contractor, or pro who really wants to be accurate, then getting a signal meter is a no-brainer.

 It's a handheld device that pinpoints all 3G & 4G frequencies & bands, displays signal strength in dBm, and accurately gives cell tower direction within a 45 to 90-degree spread.
 It's a worthwhile investment for professional telecom users.

-Cell phone signal boosters are powerful devices that reach far to the cell tower, pull in the signal, amplify it up to 32X, and then rebroadcast the boosted signal into your home or office.
+Cell phone signal boosters are powerful devices that reach to your nearest cell tower, pull in the signal, amplify it up to 32X, and then rebroadcast the boosted signal throughout your home or office.

 Here's a quick summary:

 - Boosts 4G, LTE, and 3G signal (up to 32x!) for all phones & all carriers.

 - Flexible solutions: 1-2 rooms up to 7,500 for homes, up to 100,000 sq ft for enterprise models.

 - Better talk, text, and faster internet.
 Reliable connection & service.